DimWebDev/let_it_be/manuscript/chapter_04.md

 ---

----

-## Chapter Summary & Next Steps

-Family systems are powerful, and drama triangles are sticky—but you are not powerless.
-By recognizing the patterns, practicing warm neutrality, and stepping out of old roles, you can change the emotional climate of your family (even if others don’t change right away).
-Remember: boundaries are not about withdrawal, but about creating space for healthier connection.
-As you move forward, notice where you feel pulled into old roles, and experiment with new responses.
-Change is uncomfortable, but it’s also the path to freedom.

 **Reflection:**
 Think of one family relationship where you struggle to balance warmth and boundaries.
 What would a warm neutral response sound like in that context?
 Try writing it down, just for practice.